Donate Used Furniture

 Click on CONTACT US for details!

-NO FEES FOR COFFEE TABLE PICK UPS IN THE MONTH OF MAY
+NO FEES FOR coffee tables (OUTDOOR ONLY) PICK UPS IN THE MONTH OF JULY

 Please note that drivers have last refusal on any items offered.
 Thank you for only offering items that you would share with a family member!